Master of Science (MSc) Program

 - strong performance in any second year Life Science-based courses (including molecular and cellular biology, biochemistry, genetics, and physiology).

 - an advanced level of coursework in your third and fourth year Life Science subjects (i.e. appropriate number of 300- and 400-series courses or equivalent).

 - research experience is an asset.

-See our page on Application process for the research stream (MSc and Phd).
+See Application process for the research stream (MSc and Phd).